RHB55/MemoryGame/README.md

 # Memory Game

-It is a simple game designed using HTML, CSS, JS
+It is a simple memory game designed using HTML, CSS, JS |Ejoy ")
 ### What it include

   -  Counter